Fabien Roussel: Political positions

-Roussel takes progressive positions on socioeconomic issues and favours raising the minimum wage to 1,500 euros a month post-tax, as well as reducing the workweek to 32 hours and lowering the retirement age to 60.
+Roussel takes progressive positions on socioeconomic issues and favours raising the minimum wage to €1,500 a month post-tax, as well as reducing the workweek to 32 hours and lowering the retirement age to 60.
 Unlike many French leftists, he is strongly supportive of nuclear power and has expressed a positive view of hunting.
 He has expressed support for the 2023 pension reform strikes.
+He is against entry of Ukraine to NATO and EU, and also voted against security agreement with Ukraine.